-You’ll also need to register full-time (12 new credits) each semester, although an average of 15 credits each semester is needed to graduate in four years.
-Your aid may renew in subsequent years if you meet all eligibility criteria, funding levels remain stable, and your FAFSA and CSS/PROFILE information does not change.
+You'll also need to register full-time (12 new credits) each semester, although an average of 15 credits each semester is needed to graduate in four years.
+Your aid may renew in subsequent years if you meet all eligibility criteria, comply with the Code of Student Conduct , comply with Academic Integrity standards, funding levels remain stable, and your FAFSA and CSS/PROFILE information does not change.

 Changes in your family financial circumstance (income, assets, number of household members attending undergraduate school) will affect your financial need and aid eligibility.
 Since the number of siblings in college substantially reduces the family’s Expected Family Contribution for each student, changes in this number directly impacts the amount of financial aid awarded.

 By the February 1 deadline, annually complete the following applications to renew federal, state and Syracuse University financial aid.
 Applications are reviewed annually to determine continued aid eligibility.